 The instructions included with the Insta-Step Brackets were pretty straight-forward.
 First I built the seven steps I needed, and measured the stringers and cut the required angles.
-The templates for the angles are included with the instructions.
+The instructions include templates for the angles.

 I attached the stringers to the deck skirt using Simpson Strong Ties.
 Then it was just a matter of installing the steps.
 Before getting to this point, it would have been a lot easier to lay out the stringers and pre-drill all the holes before assembling the stairs in the field.

 For the railing, I screwed 2×2 blocks to the stair treads, and screwed the balusters to the blocks.
-The top rail was installed next at the appropriate angle.
-The balusters were trimmed even with the rail and the capping was installed next.
+Next, I installed the top rail at the appropriate angle.
+I then trimmed the balusters even with the rail before installing the capping.

 I messed up on the spacing of the balusters, choosing to center a baluster on each board of the treads.
 What I did not take into account was that there is a slight overhang on each step.
 Oh well!
 They may not be the best looking steps in the world, but they are a whole lot safer than what was there.